edgarzehnder/docusignconnector-ais/README.md

 - MobileID
 - Password and OTP authentication

-NOTE: the connector application server listens on port 8081.
-Use a proxy to listen on a standard port (e.g 443) and to set-up SSL.

 # Deploy on the Swisscom Application Cloud:
 Register on the Swisscom Developer / Swisscom Application Cloud and create an Organization and a Space.
 Further information: https://developer.swisscom.com/